 This is exactly what has been happening with my clients over the last several weeks when it comes to the applied pressure part.

-Just now – as I’m sat here in the café
+Just now – as I’m sitting here in the café

-Just as I’m at here now in the café:
+Just as I’m here now in the café:

-Just as I’m sat here now in the café:
+Just as I’m sitting here now in the café:

 The clock is ticking